Theatre ProductionsLearn more

 The Department of Theatre at Harding University is a year-round production environment.
 Students, faculty and staff are learning and teaching in an exciting and interactive manner.
 Theatre activities include musicals and musical revues, children's theatre, comedies, tragedies, classical theatre and contemporary works.
 Theatre is alive and well at Harding University!
 Come join us!

-Campus Players, a student organization for those interested in theatre, will present “Wendy and Peter” March 22-24, 2022.
-Campus Players will also host a 24-hour writing project in the fall, along with numerous other activities.
-Many theatre courses culminate in performance projects each year and many are open to the public.
-In particular, Play Directing II students present an annual one act festival each spring.
+Campus Players, a student organization for those interested in theatre will present various productions throughout the year.
+Many of our theatre courses culminate in performance projects each year and many are open to the public.
+In particular, Play Directing II students present an annual one act festival each April.
+Children’s Theatre students will present a touring children’s show in December.
 There is always something happening on stage at Harding.

-“Moments,” our Spring Sing 2022 production, will celebrate the thousands of pivotal moments that make up our lives.
-Performance dates for the extravaganza are April 14-16 and tickets will be available on hardingtickets.com in late February or early March 2022.
+Stand Out! is the theme for Spring Sing 2023.
+Spring Sing will step up and step out showcasing the tremendous talent, art, and heart of our student body!
+Performance dates for the extravaganza are April 6-8 and tickets will be available on hardingtickets.com in late February or early March 2023.
 The annual musical revue program features over 1,000 students, comic parodies, amazing music, and incredible spectacle, bringing over 11,000 people to Searcy each year to see the production.
-Spring Sing is also noted for the thousands of dollars raised each year for local charities.
-The production is directed by Dr. Steven Frye.

 We are a Christ-centered theatre program that challenges students to develop superior artistic skills in order to serve others in the areas of ministry, education and professional theatre.

 Theatre Department is part of the College of Arts & Humanities

 Purchase Tickets online: hardingtickets.com

 University Box Office 501-279-4276